 A maximum of two majors can be completed under one degree, for example a Bachelor of Criminology with a double major in crime science and criminal behaviour.
 Double majors usually don’t add extra time to your degree.

-The certificate that you receive upon completion of your uni degree as proof of completion.
+The certificate that you receive upon completion of your university degree as proof of completion.

 If you are no longer completing high school but still wish to apply to university, you must apply directly to Murdoch University instead of through TISC.